 KML file generated with TRANSDATpro

-Display and navigation of geographic objects with mapping software
+Display and navigation with mapping software

-3. By the menu item "File /Open…" in Google Earth.
+3. Via menu item "File /Open…" in Google Earth

 Google My Maps